-Your first payment will be deposited into your account (if you elect the direct deposit option) on the first business day of the month after your retirement is processed.
-You will be paid for benefits accrued back to your retirement date.
+Your first payment will be deposited into your account (if you elect the direct deposit option) on the first business day of the month after your retirement benefit is processed.
+You will be paid for benefits accrued back to your benefit start date.
 Succeeding payments will be deposited on the first business day of each month.
-Benefit payments stop on the day of your death.
+Benefits stop accruing on the day of your death.